rust-lang/book/second-edition/src/ch04-03-slices.md

 Here’s a small programming problem: write a function that takes a string and returns the first word it finds in that string.
-If the function doesn’t find a space in the string, it means the whole string is one word, so the entire string should be returned.
+If the function doesn’t find a space in the string, the whole string must be one word, so the entire string should be returned.

 Let’s think about the signature of this function: